 - Realistic but fictional data available for testing, known as “sandboxing”

 Here are the best data masking tools for MongoDB to choose from to protect your data.

-Data Masking for MongoDB is the data masking tool in Studio 3T Enterprise that lets you obfuscate collections on a field level.
+Data Masking for MongoDB is the data masking tool in Studio 3T Ultimate that lets you obfuscate collections on a field level.